nickdnk/gatewayapi-php/readme.md

 /**
  * Or if you don't have a PSR-7 request handy, you can pass the JWT
  * directly into these methods instead.
 Note that the JWT contains
- * the entire payload (which is duplicated unsigned in the body).
+ * the entire payload which is duplicated unsigned in the body.
+The
+ * request body is entirely ignored.
  */

 // JWT as a string, read from where-ever: